Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

-On the other hand, as we demonstrate next, in the case of linear regression with random design, finite-sample analysis is much simpler, and heavyweight techniques from empirical processes theory are not needed.
-In this case, the problem is reduced to controlling the sample covariance matrix of the design, which encapsulates the second-order information about the risk.
-Our primal goal in this paper is to extend these ideas to a wider class of models with non-quadratic losses, including conditional generalized linear models and regression models with robust losses.
-In these models, the second-order information about the risks is local, and covariance matrix estimation should be augmented with some local approximation techniques.
+Meanwhile, in the special case of random-design least-squares, finite-sample analysis is way simpler, and heavy-weight machinery of empirical processes is not needed.
+In this case, the problem is reduced to the control of a {\em single} random matrix, the sample covariance matrix of the design vector, which encapsulates the second-order information about the risk.
+Our primal goal in this work is to extend these ideas to a wider class of models with non-quadratic losses of certain types, including the losses arising in conditional generalized linear models and robust regression.
+For these classes of losses, one may carefully exploit their regularity properties, which allows to avoid using the empirical processes machinery -- and the associated \textit{global} conditions -- when localizing the empirical risk minimizer.
+Deferring further discussion of our contributions to Sec.~\ref{sec:outline} and related work to Sec.~\ref{sec:related-work}, let us overview the case of least-squares.

-\paragraph{Simple case: linear regression.} An original approach introduced in~\cite{hsu2012random} allows to answer~\eqref{Q} in the setting of unconstrained least-squares linear regression with random design.
-Here,~$\Theta = \R^d$, and the observations take the form $Z=(X,Y)$ where $X \in \R^d$ and $Y \in \R$.
-The goal is to predict \textit{response}~$Y$ as a linear combination of \textit{design}~$X$ with \textit{predictor}~$\theta \in \R^d$, and one takes~$\ell_Z(\theta)$ to be the normalized square loss (and ERM is the ordinary least-squares estimator):